Cartoon Preparation

 a proper fit.
 What a waste of time and energy.

-Once the cut lines are drawn and widened, think about if and where reinforcement might be needed in the window.
+Once the cut lines are drawn and widened, think about if and where reinforcement might be needed in the

-If you will need reinforcement, now is the time to decide where it should go.
-I always draw, with a red pen, just underneath the cut lines that will need reinforcing.
-That jogs my memory to use reinforcement in those areas.
+the reinforcement should go.
+I always draw, with a red pen, just underneath the cut lines that will

 One last thing before we go on.
 Make sure the cartoon is square.
 In other words, use